-h.
 Who is behind TexasSure?

 Getting uninsured motorists off the road is a collaborative effort.
-The TexasSure vehicle insurance verification database is a joint project of the Texas Department of Insurance (TDI), Texas Department of Transporation (TxDOT), Texas Department of Public Safety (DPS) and Texas Department of Information Resources (DIR).
+The TexasSure vehicle insurance verification database is a joint project of the Texas Department of Insurance (TDI), Texas Department of Transportation (TxDOT), Texas Department of Public Safety (DPS) and Texas Department of Information Resources (DIR).
 The Legislature named TDI as the lead agency, giving it primary responsibility for the project.

-i.
 How much is TexasSure going to cost the State?
 How is it funded?

-The initial cost of the program is roughly $\underline{7}$ million.
-The money comes from a portion of the $\underline{1}$ fee that drivers pay when they apply for or renew their motor vehicle registration.

-2. What information is included in the TexasSure Database?

-A. Do drivers have access to the database to make sure information is included and correct?
+The initial cost of the program is roughly \$7 million.
+The money comes from a portion of the \$1 fee that drivers pay when they apply for or renew their motor vehicle registration.
+What information is included in the database?
+Do drivers have access to the database?

 The TexasSure database includes vehicle registration information - such as vehicle identification number (VIN), owner name and address, and make, model and year - and insurance policy information - such as address, insured drivers, insurance company name and policy effective dates.
-Only authorized users have access to the database.
+No, only authorized users have access to the database.

-B. How will TexasSure obtain vehicle insurance information?
+How will TexasSure obtain vehicle insurance information?

-- 1. Every week, insurers provide their policyholders' auto insurance information to TexasSure, where it is matched to state driver license and motor vehicle records. - 2.
-If a match of insurance and state records cannot be found, the registered owner will be contacted to help identify and correct the problem.
+- Every week, insurers provide their policyholders' auto insurance information to TexasSure - This information is matched to state driver license and motor vehicle records. - If a match of insurance and state records cannot be found, the registered owner will be contacted to help identify and correct the problem.
 (Less than 1% of all reported insurance policies can't be matched in the TexasSure program.)